DQN-Labs/aiw_soccer/README.md

 # aiw_soccer

-Soccer game for AI Warehouse, made by the community, for the community.
+Soccer game for AI Warehouse https://www.youtube.com/@aiwarehouse, made by the community, for the community.

-Blame Din lokala for not doing this yet, I'm too lazy to write a whole readme on this.
+You play against albert and, in case you don't know what soccer is, you kick the ball into the opponents goal.
+In the game there's a bunch of different characters, including: Albert, Kai, [redacted], and more.
+There's also a bunch of Easter eggs and codes, to make the game a bit more interesting.

+Have fun!